ontodev/robot/docs/remove.md

 The `remove` command allows you to remove selected axioms from an ontology.
 The [`filter`](/filter) command is the opposite of `remove`, allowing you to keep only selected axioms. `remove` works in three steps:

-1. `--term`: specify a set of entities (default: all entities, use `--term-file` for a file with terms line by line)
+1. `--term`: specify a set of terms (default: all terms, use `--term-file` for a file with terms line by line)
-2. `--select`: select a new set of entities using one or more relations (zero or more)
+2. `--select`: select a new set of terms using one or more relations (zero or more)
-3. `--axioms`: specify the axiom types to remove from those entities (default: all axioms)
+3. `--axioms`: specify the axiom types to remove from those terms (default: all axioms)

 For example, to remove all descendants of 'assay' from OBI: